DalavanCloud/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     -   Subscription: *the name of your Azure subscription*

-    -   Resource group: *create a new resource group named* **hana-s03-RG**
+    -   Resource group: *the name of a new resource group* **hana-s03-RG**

     -   Virtual machine name: **s03-hana-0**

-    -   Region: *The Azure region you identified in the Before the Hands-on Lab section*
+    -   Region: *the name of the Azure region you identified in the Before the Hands-on Lab section*

     -   Availability Options: **No infrastructure redundancy required**